hlissnake/resume/README.md

 	* Still on the open-source process to eventually release on Github. [https://github.com/hiloteam/](https://github.com/hiloteam/)

 * ##### DingTalk IM Webapp ([Online URL](https://im.dingtalk.com))
 	* A Real-time communicate webapp built by AngularJS.
 Deployed both in web and desktop wrapped by NodeWebkit.
+Using Bower to install the dependencies
 	* Responsible for dev entertainment.
 Developed gulp task to build project.
 Using Karma for unit-testing to practise TDD.
 	* Developed Modules and Common Derectives.
 Working with PM resolved the performance issues involves Angular dirty check loop.